Boers

+According to a genetic study, 4.7% of their DNA is of non-European origin.
+1.3% being Khoisan, 1.7% from South Asia slightly less than 1% from East Asia and 0.8% from East and West Africa.

 Origin

 European colonists

 The Dutch East India Company (Vereenigde Oostindische Compagnie; VOC) was formed in the Dutch Republic in 1602, and at this time the Dutch had entered the competition for the colonial and imperial trade of commerce in Southeast Asia.
 The end of the Thirty Years' War in 1648 saw European soldiers and refugees widely dispersed across Europe.
 Immigrants from Germany, Scandinavia, and Switzerland traveled to the Netherlands in the hope of finding employment with the VOC.
 During the same year, one of their ships was stranded in Table Bay near what would eventually become Cape Town, and the shipwrecked crew had to forage for themselves on shore for several months.
-They were so impressed with the natural resources of the country that on their return to the Republic, they represented to the VOC directors the great advantages to be had for the Dutch Eastern trade from a properly provided and fortified station at the Cape.
-As a result, the VOC sent a Dutch expedition in 1652 led by Jan van Riebeek, who constructed a fort and laid out vegetable gardens at Table Bay.
+They were so impressed with the natural resources of the country that on their return to the Dutch Republic, they presented to the VOC directors the advantages to be had for the Dutch Eastern trade from a properly provided for and fortified station at the Cape.
+In response, the VOC sent a Dutch expedition in 1652 led by Jan van Riebeek, who constructed a fort, laid out vegetable gardens at Table Bay, and took control over Cape Town, which he governed for a decade.

-Landing at Table Bay, Van Riebeek took control over Cape Town, and after ten years and one month of governing the colony, in 1662, Jan van Riebeeck stepped down as Commander at the Cape.

 Free Burghers

-VOC favoured the idea of freemen at the Cape and many workers of VOC requested to be discharged in order to become free burghers.
-As a result Jan van Riebeeck approved the notion on favourable conditions and earmarked two areas near the Liesbeek River for farming purposes in 1657.
-The two areas which were allocated to the freemen, for agricultural purposes, were named Groeneveld and Dutch Garden.
-These areas were separated by the Amstel River (Liesbeek River).
-Nine of the best applicants were selected to use the land for agricultural purposes.
-The freemen or free burghers as they were afterwards termed, thus became subjects of VOC and were no longer its servants.
+VOC favoured the idea of freemen at the Cape and many workers of VOC requested to be discharged in order to become free burghers (citizens).
+As a result, Jan van Riebeek approved the notion on favorable conditions and earmarked two areas near the Liesbeek River for the purpose of agricultural development in 1657.
+The two areas allocated to the freemen were named Greenfield and Dutch Garden.
+These areas were separated by the Amstel (Liesbeek) River.
+The best nine applicants were selected to settle the land.
+The freemen (free burghers, as they were called thereafter) thus became subjects of VOC and were no longer considered servants.

-In 1671, the Dutch first purchased land from the indigenous Khoikhoi beyond the limits of the fort built by Van Riebeek; this marked the development of the Colony proper.
+In 1671, the Dutch first purchased land from the indigenous Khoikhoi beyond the limits of the fort built by Van Riebeek; this marked the beginnings of the Dutch Cape Colony.
 As the result of the investigations of a 1685 commissioner, the government worked to recruit a greater variety of immigrants to develop a stable community.
 They formed part of the class of vrijlieden, also known as vrijburgers ('free citizens'), former VOC employees who remained at the Cape after serving their contracts.
 A large number of vrijburgers became independent farmers and applied for grants of land, as well as loans of seed and tools, from VOC administration.